pegasusict/PLAT/README.md

-        Maintenance scripts are purpose built by post-install script All versions: apt-get update, upgrade, auto-remove, autoclean remove 7+ day old trash files, remove temp-files which haven't been accessed in the past 2+ days remove 30+ days old logs
+        Maintenance scripts are purpose built by post-install script All versions: apt-get update, upgrade, auto-remove, autoclean remove 7+ day old trash files, remove temp-files which haven't been accessed in the past 2+ days
+                      remove 30+ days old logs
         Poseidon/lxdhost: also handles maintenance of containers, first creates snapshots, then maintenance
         Mainserver: also handles maintenance of containers, first creates snapshots, then tape backup, then maintenance

 **Mail functionality**

         After running the Post Install script and after each run of the maintenance scripts, an email containing the logs is automatically sent to the given address(es) using the given credentials.
-        For now the focus of the mail client is on Gmail.
+For now the focus of the mail client lies on Gmail.